Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Positive roots of finite type

 \section{Positive roots of finite type}

 In this section, we briefly recall the system of positive roots of finite types and introduce orders on the system.
-Then we define new notions on the set of sequences of positive roots with consideration on the orders.
+Then we define statistics by considering Poset structure given by the orders.